The severe flooding in York over the Christmas period has caused major damage at JORVIK Viking Centre

 The other attractions owned and managed by The JORVIK Group in York remain open to the public during this period.

-The centre will re-open in Spring 2017.
+The centre will re-open on 8th April 2017.
 Keep up to date with the latest developments on Twitter & Facebook, or sign up for our regular e-newsletter for all the news

 *JORVIK Viking Centre is owned by York Archaeological Trust, a registered charity in England & Wales (No. 509060) and Scotland (SCO42846)